Welcome to The Climbing Dictionary !!!

 Soloing

-Climbing alone, though not necessarily without the protection of a rope (unless you're in the UK, where a solo is always a free solo).
+Climbing alone, though not necessarily without the protection of a rope (unless you're in

 (d) Solo klettern, (f) Soloer, (e) Escalar en solitario